-I had a chance to chat with Carl Weinschenk from IT Business Edger about Virtual IP, WAN virtualization and the other WAN management techniques that is shaping the trends in enterprise IT.
+I had a chance to chat with Carl Weinschenk from IT Business Edge about Virtual IP, WAN virtualization and the other WAN management techniques that are shaping the trends in enterprise IT.
 Here is an excerpt:

 Weinschenk: So you are saying that the basic concept of virtualization can be applied to broadband capacity?